ihmeuw/pseudopeople/docs/source/noise/index.rst

     -
   * - Type of tax form
     - W-2 and 1099
-    - Leave a field blank
+    - Leave a field blank, choose the wrong option
     -
   * - Type of SSA event
     - SSA
-    - Leave a field blank
+    - Leave a field blank, choose the wrong option
     -
   * - Date of SSA event
     - SSA